ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 GROUP BY ?way
 ```

-We do the same again for each modified node and way to fetch all relations that reference one of them.
-If the ways and relations are not already in the OsmChange file we store their id in a set we call `waysToUpdateGeometry` and `relationsToUpdateGeometry`.
-We now have the ID of each OSM element that we need to update.
-However, the sets for the referenced nodes, ways and relations are incomplete because they contain only the ID's of elements that where members of ways and relation which where already in the ChangeFile.
+Similar queries are executed to fetch all relations that reference modified nodes or ways.
+If these ways or relations are not already present in the change file, their IDs are added to two additional sets: `waysToUpdateGeometry` and `relationsToUpdateGeometry`.

+At this point, the IDs of all OSM elements that need to be updated are available.
+However, the sets for `referencedNodes`, `referencedWays`, and `referencedRelations` remain incomplete, as they only include IDs of elements that were members of ways and relations already present in the *OsmChange* file.

-## <a id="fetching_refs"></a>2.2.
-Fetching References
+## <a id="fetching_refs"></a>2.4.
+Fetching References and Creating Dummy Objects

-We start with fetching all members for relations in the `referencedRealtions` or `relationsToUpdateGeometry` set with the following query:
+We start with fetching all members for relations in the `referencedRelations` or `relationsToUpdateGeometry` set with the following query:

 ```sql
 SELECT ?uri WHERE {